 Once the TPM chip have been enabled, the next stage is to perform TPM management.
-Managing the TPM includes taking ownership of the TPM chip, adding protectors to the TPM, and importing the Bitlocker recovery information into Active Directory and LANDesk.
-Before starting the actual repositories (such as Active Directory).
-The consequence of not storing recovery information could prove disastrous, as Bitlocker requires a 48-digit recovery password to be entered under certain recovery circumstances (such as hard drive restoration and partition access from WinPE).
+Managing the TPM includes taking ownership of the TPM chip, adding protectors to the TPM, and importing the BitLocker recovery information into Active Directory and LANDesk.
+Before beginning the actual BitLocker encryption process, it is critical that the recovery information be stored in central repositories (such as Active Directory).
+The consequence of not storing recovery information could prove disastrous, as BitLocker requires a 48-digit recovery password to be entered under certain recovery circumstances (such as hard drive restoration and partition access from WinPE).
 The 48-digit recovery password will look something like this: 749474-424079-255893-309697-487611-671444-219460-369961.